Bruce Sagan

-Bruce Eli Sagan (born March 29, 1954) is an American Professor of Mathematics at Michigan State University.
+Bruce Eli Sagan (born March 29, 1954) is an American Professor Emeritus of Mathematics at Michigan State University.
 He specializes in enumerative, algebraic, and topological combinatorics.
 He is also known as a musician, playing music from Scandinavia and the Balkans.

 Early life

-Sagan is the son of Eugene Benjamin Sagan and Arlene Kaufmann Sagan.
-He grew up in Berkeley, California.
-He started playing classical violin at a young age under the influence of his mother who was a music teacher and conductor.
-He received his B.S. in mathematics (1974) from California State University, East Bay (then called California State University, Hayward).
-He received his Ph.D. in mathematics (1979) from the Massachusetts Institute of Technology.
-His doctoral thesis "Partially Ordered Sets with Hooklengths – an Algorithmic Approach" was supervised by Richard P. Stanley.
-He was Stanley's third doctoral student.
-During his graduate school years he also joined and became music director of the Mandala Folkdance Ensemble.
+Sagan is the son of Eugene Benjamin Sagan and Arlene Kaufmann Sagan, and a cousin of astronomer Carl Sagan.
+Growing up in Berkeley, California, Sagan began playing classical violin at a young age under the influence of his mother, a music teacher and conductor.
+After earning his B.S. in mathematics (1974) from California State University, East Bay (then called California State University, Hayward), Sagan pursued graduate studies at the Massachusetts Institute of Technology, where he received his Ph.D. in mathematics (1979).
+His doctoral thesis, "Partially Ordered Sets with Hooklengths – an Algorithmic Approach," was supervised by Richard P. Stanley, making Sagan Stanley's third doctoral student.
+During his graduate school years, Sagan also joined the Mandala Folkdance Ensemble, eventually becoming its music director.